Home | Bibliography | Site Search | Site Map

 E. 'Am I awake or am I dreaming?'

-The kind of doubt, and whether doubt is possible, is the kind of language game. (cf. PI ii, xi, p.
+The kind of doubt is the kind of language game. (cf. PI ii, xi, p.
 224)

-'Am I awake?' is the kind of question without answer (or apparent question) the Verification Principle was thought to do away with.
-And yet the question remains or seems to remain.
-It expresses -- or seems to express -- an insight into the fundamental situation of human knowing (knowledge).
-Add to this that without memory there is no time -- and that memory is often of things for which there is no evidence beyond memory -- and everything I believe begins to appear uncertain.
+'Am I awake?' is the kind of question (or apparent question) the verification principle was thought to do away with.
+But the question remains or seems to remain.
+It expresses -- or seems to express -- an insight into the fundamental uncertainty of human knowing.

 Can I doubt that I am doubting?
-What I cannot doubt Augustine says is that, if I am doubting, then I exist.
-Can I doubt whether I am awake?
-Has language only meaning if I am awake?
+What I cannot doubt Saint Augustine says is that, if I am doubting, then I exist.
+Can I doubt whether I am awake, or has language meaning only if it is not doubted that I am awake?

-Doubts can go down to what rests directly on the foundations, but below the foundations they cannot go (because there is no such place).
-Nevertheless, that is what metaphysics wants to do when it tries to undermine or overthrow those foundations with its questions without answer.
+Doubt can go down to what rests directly on the foundations, but below the foundations it cannot go (because there is no such place: the foundations do not themselves have foundations).
+Nevertheless, that is what metaphysics wants to do when it tries to undermine those foundations with its questions without answer.

 Death and Sleep

 What is the difference between death and sleep, that you don't awake from death?
-If someone said sleep is a form of death, that would a metaphor: what comparison is being made between sleep and death, between sleeping and being dead.
-Again, this is not a grammatical question, but the "deeper level" of metaphysics: if death is oblivion and sleep is oblivion, what does that say about oblivion? ("Death is a final oblivion, a sleep without end."
-Is there a prose form of that metaphor?)
+If someone said sleep is a form of death, that would a metaphor: what comparison is being made between sleep and death, between sleeping and being dead (being conscious and being alive, and the body: is the body essential to life and death)?
+Again, this is not a grammatical question, a question about language meaning, but a question at the "deeper level" (cf. CV p.
+48, 62) of metaphysics.

 "Am I dreaming?"

 If I am dreaming, then I am surrounded by unreality, so that even if I say to myself that I am dreaming, the words 'I am dreaming' are part of the dream.
 (If I say 'I am deceiving myself' what is the normal consequence of that?)
-Asking whether or not I am dreaming undermines the foundations of all my thinking, because if I am dreaming then our language games with words such as 'truth', 'reality', 'knowledge' cannot be played.
+Asking whether or not I am dreaming undermines the foundations of all my thinking, because if I am dreaming then our language games with the words 'truth', 'reality', 'knowledge' cannot be played, because the first rule of those games is: that I am awake.
+(Sleep-walking and language.)

 F. 'Do wasps have souls?'

-My father discovers me killing flies because I'm bored.
+My father finds me killing flies because I'm bored.
 He becomes angry and tells me that I must not do this.
 He does not say why, but I am a child and must obey him.
 When I myself become a man I discover a cricket in the house; I gently capture it and put it out the front door.
-Is that behavior wise or foolish?
+Is this wise or foolish?

-Why do we apply the word 'alive' to insects -- for we did that long before any biologist had a say in this?
-As children, when we learn language, we are taught to call (classify as) animals -- and also plants -- living things (life), to say they are alive, as we too are alive.
-That is part of the natural history of man.
+Why do we apply the word 'life' to insects -- for we did that long before any biologist had a say in this?
+As children, when we learn language, we learn to classify animals and also plants as living things, to say that they are alive or dead.

-However, I am not asking here about linguistic conventions (nor about thoughtless instinct), but about the attitude of a reflective adult.
-Should my attitude toward a wasp -- or toward a plant or an amoeba -- be an attitude towards a soul (PI II, iv, p.
-178), in contrast to an attitude toward an automaton, a lifeless machine?
+But I am not asking about linguistic conventions (nor about thoughtless instinct), but about the attitude of a reflective adult.
+Should my attitude toward a wasp -- or toward a plant or to an amoeba -- be an attitude towards a soul (PI II, iv, p.
+178), in contrast to an attitude toward a lifeless thing or automaton?

-To understand [conceive] a wasp's "soul" by analogy to our own, that is, to a human soul, is not easy, if at all possible.
+To conceive a wasp's "soul" by analogy to our own, that is, to a human soul, is not easy, if at all possible, because the resemblance between man and wasp is so slight.
 Words such as 'hope', 'reverence', 'sorrow' and 'fear' are undefined if applied to a life form that is so different from our own (PI §§ 357, 360).
 Yet, nonetheless, we do feel a kinship to all life, animal, plant, insect.
-We may even feel a sympathetic kinship, as Schweitzer did.
+We may even feel compassion, as Albert Schweitzer did.

 G. 'What was the origin of human language?'